LindaLydia/VFLAIR_ICLR_rebuttal/README.md

-# This is a repository for providing links to rebuttal images for VFLAIR
+# This is a repository for providing links to images necessary for discussion for VFLAIR